sdiehl/write-you-a-haskell/type_systems.md

 \end{align*}
 $$

-The small step evaluation semantics for this little language are defined by the following 9 rules.
+The small step evaluation semantics for this little language are uniquely defined by the following 9 rules.
 They describe each step that an expression may take during evaluation which may or may not terminate and converge on a value.

 $$
 \begin{array}{cl}